 Here are a few scholarships though IAIA you can apply for:

-- IAIA General Scholarship (Deadline is August 30)
+- IAIA Named and TCU Scholarship (Deadline is August 22)

 Register for orientation today!
 Attending orientation is the best step to building a strong foundation at IAIA.
 There are several orientation programs set up for each type of student—New Freshman, Transfer, Readmit, and Online.
 View the website to check orientation dates, information and how to register.
 (Orientation is required for New Freshmen.)